Web-Seminar Series in Quality by Design (QbD)

 Reference: GMP Navigator

-The next business meeting of the Working Party on QbD will be held in September 2019 in Florence, Italy, in conjunction with ECCE12 & ECAB5.
+The recent business meeting of the Working Party on QbD was held in September 2019 in Florence, Italy, in conjunction with ECCE12 & ECAB5.

 Mission, Aims and Objectives